-The importance of Bimodal Financial Planning strategies cannot be discounted for any person or family wanting to succeed in the current economic environment.
-Ensuring you are taking care of your day-to-day financial life and planning for your future, ensures a strong Bimodal Financial Plan.
+The importance of Bimodal Financial Planning strategies cannot be discounted.
+It is for any person or family wanting to succeed in the current economic environment.
+Ensuring you are taking care of your day-to-day financial life and planning for your future provides a robust Bimodal Financial Plan.

 Doesn’t that sound exciting and fun?
-What do I mean by a Bimodal Financial Plan ?
-If you asked that question, give yourself a gold star🌟, as the first time I heard it, I thought they were talking about Bipolar psychological problems, but no, folks meant Bimodal.
+What do I mean by a Bimodal Financial Plan?
+If you asked that question, give yourself a gold star🌟.
+The first time I heard it, I thought they were talking about Bipolar psychological problems, but no, folks meant Bimodal.

 Adjective: having or involving two modes, in particular (of a statistical distribution) having two maxima.